Hochfrequenz/BO4E-Schema-Tool/README.md

   -d, --set-default-version / -D, --no-set-default-version
                                   Automatically set or overrides the default
                                   version for '_version' fields with --target-
                                   version.
-This is especially useful if you want to define additional models which
+This is especially useful if you want to define additional models which should
-                                  should always have the correct version.
+                                  always have the correct version.
   --clear-output                  Clear the output directory before saving the
                                   schemas
   --cache-dir DIRECTORY           Path to the optional cache dir.
-If not set
+If not set the
-                                  the cache is disabled.
+                                  cache is disabled.
 It will cache the raw schema files downloaded from github.
+  --token TEXT                    A GitHub Access token to authenticate with the
+                                  GitHub API.
+Use this if you have problems with the rate limit.
+Alternatively, you can set the environment variable GITHUB_ACCESS_TOKEN.
   --version                       Show the version and exit.
   --help                          Show this message and exit.
 ```